odoo/documentation/content/developer/howtos/rdtraining/J_reports.rst

 We all know Odoo is used in multiple languages thanks to automated and manual translating.
 QWeb reports are no exception!
-Note that sometimes the translations do not work properly if there are unnecessary spaces in your template's text content so try to avoid them when possible (especially leading spaces).
+Note that sometimes the translations do not work properly if there are unnecessary spaces in your template's text content, so try to avoid them when possible (especially leading spaces).

 Reports are web pages
 ---------------------

 You probably are tired of hearing that QWeb creates HTML, but we're saying it again!
-One of the neat features about reports being written in QWeb is they can be viewed within the web browser.
+One of the neat features of reports being written in QWeb is they can be viewed within the web browser.
 This can be useful if you want to embed a hyperlink that leads to a specific report.
 Note that the usual security checks will still apply to prevent unauthorized users from accessing the reports.